FajarKKP/Advance_deep_learning_relatedStuff/README.md

 Based on my search on the internet, here are some of hypothetical reasons:

 * Approximation of Memory calculations.
 The calculations is not very precise into the final detail.
 Therefore some calculations is limited by approximation.
+* Memory Fragmentation.
+This can lead to inefficiencies in memory usage such as effective savings could be lower than expected.
+* Other varaibles.
+There may exist another varaibles that has not been taken into account during the calculation.
+* GPU Memory Management.
+How the memory management works may caused some calculations to be off due to some specific operations.